 Increasing Demand for Perishable Goods

 The escalating demand for perishable products is impelling the growth of the market in Mexico.
 With the nation witnessing a rise in the demand for fresh fruits and vegetables, dairy items, and pharmaceuticals, companies are constantly looking for effective solutions to maintain product quality in transit as well as storage.
 The growing customer base for perishable goods, such as fresh produce, fruits, meat, and pharmaceuticals, is encouraging businesses to invest in more sophisticated cold storage facilities.
-Increasing global trade and Mexico's location as a gateway to North America are driving international exports, especially to the US, and thereby driving the demand for temperature-controlled transportation.
+Increasing global trade and Mexico's location as a gateway to North America are driving international exports, especially to the US, and thereby driving the demand for temperature-controlled transportation and propelling Mexico cold chain warehousing market growth.
 Firms are now stressing the development of their cold chain networks to help provide stable product quality and safety as well as comply with regulatory standards for food safety and pharmaceuticals.
 In 2025, UPS Healthcare opened three new cross-dock facilities in Mexico City, Milan, and Frankfurt, which can handle pharmaceutical shipments with various temperature and time sensitivity.
 The addition is part of the company's initiative to address increasing demand for cold chain logistics, especially in North America, where the demand for temperature-controlled services will grow 76% by 2024, EY reports.

 Technological Advancements in Cold Chain Logistics